Every application, environment, or system requires some level of configuration. Configuration formats, such as the

 - Simple structures may not support complex configurations.

 First known as Yet Another Markup Language, the official definition changed to express a data focus over a document focus.
-Created in 2001, YAML does not have a formal W3C specification.
+Created in 2001, YAML doesn't have a formal W3C specification.
 The latest YAML 1.2 specifications have been stable since 2009.
-Intended for defining configurations instead of as a data transport language, YAML is very human-readable.

-Despite the differences in how YAML may look to JSON, YAML is a superset of JSON.
+Although YAML looks different to JSON, YAML is a superset of JSON.
 As a superset of JSON, a valid YAML file can contain JSON.
 Additionally, JSON can transform into YAML as well.
-YAML itself can also contain JSON within its configuration files.
+YAML itself can also contain JSON in its configuration files.

 - Exceptionally human-readable syntax.